History of Virgin Galactic in Timeline

 On 22 May 2021, Mothership Eve was used to carry VSS Unity to a launch altitude of 44,000 feet.

 On 22 May 2021, VSS Unity flew its sixth powered test flight, reaching an altitude of 89 km.
-This was the first ever human space flight from New Mexico.
+This suborbital flight marked the first human space flight from New Mexico, piloted by CJ Sturkow and Dave MacKay.

-As of July 2021 the maximum height reached has been 89.9 km.
+As of July 2021, the maximum height reached by SpaceShipTwo has been 89.9 km.

 July 2021: Richard Branson Flies to Space

-On 11 July 2021, Richard Branson and three employees flew on VSS Unity 22, marking the first time a spaceflight company founder traveled on his own ship into outer space.
+On 11 July 2021, founder Richard Branson and three other employees rode on VSS Unity 22 as passengers, marking the first time a spaceflight company founder has travelled on his own ship into outer space.

 July 2021: Blue Origin's first crewed flight